Pathogenesis of immunoglobulin light chain (AL) amyloidosis and light and heavy chain deposition diseases

 GENERAL DISCUSSION AND DEFINITIONS

 Several forms of amyloidosis with distinct clinical patterns are recognized based on the nature of the precursor protein; the term "primary" amyloidosis refers specifically to the form of amyloidosis in which the precursor proteins are monoclonal immunoglobulin light chains produced by an underlying clonal plasma cell proliferative disorder.
-However, the preferred terminology is AL amyloidosis, in which AL denotes that the amyloid protein is immunoglobulin light chain-derived.
+However, contemporary nomenclature is AL amyloidosis, in which AL denotes that the amyloid protein is immunoglobulin light chain-derived.
 In approximately 10 percent of cases the disorder overlaps with overt multiple myeloma.

 In all forms of amyloidosis, the precursor proteins involved undergo transformation (misfolding) to a beta-pleated fibrillar configuration.
 Many distinct low molecular weight proteins are recognized to form amyloid fibrils.
 Besides monoclonal immunoglobulin light chains that cause AL amyloidosis, the most common examples are: